Stewart Granger: Gainsborough melodramas: 1943–1946

-Rank Organisation 1947–1949
+Rank Organisation: 1947–1949

 Granger went over to Rank, for whom he made a series of historical dramas: Captain Boycott (1947), set in Ireland, directed by Frank Launder; Blanche Fury (1948), with Valerie Hobson; and Saraband for Dead Lovers (1948), an Ealing Studios production.
 Granger was cast as the outsider, the handsome gambler Philip Christoph von Königsmarck who is perceived as 'not quite the ticket' by the established order, the Hanoverian court where the action is mostly set.
 Granger stated that this was one of his few movies of which he was proud.
 However it was a disappointment at the box office, as was Blanche Fury.

 Granger wanted a change of pace and so appeared in Woman Hater (1948), a comedy with Edwige Feuillère.
 In 1949, Granger was reported as earning around £30,000 a year.

 That year Granger made Adam and Evelyne, starring with Jean Simmons.
 The story, about a much older man and a teenager whom he gradually realises is no longer a child but a young woman with mature emotions and sexuality, had obvious parallels to Granger's and Simmons' own lives.
 Granger had first met the young Jean Simmons when they both worked on Gabriel Pascal's Caesar and Cleopatra (1945).
 Three years later, Simmons had transformed from a promising newcomer into a star.
 They married the following year in a bizarre wedding ceremony organised by Howard Hughes: One of his private aircraft flew the couple to Tucson, Arizona, where they were married, mainly among strangers, with Michael Wilding as Granger's best man.

 Granger's stage production of Leo Tolstoy's The Power of Darkness (a venture he had intended as a vehicle for him to star with Jean Simmons) was very poorly received when it opened in London at the Lyric Theatre on 25 April 1949.
 During the run, two men attempted to cut some locks from Granger's hair.
 The disappointment added to his dissatisfaction with the Rank Organisation, and his thoughts turned to Hollywood.

+According to Alan Wood, historian, "Granger, annoyed because his name was not billed sufficiently prominently in posters for Saraband for Dead Lovers, had asked to be released from his contract, and Rank agreed to let him go; box-office results for his latest British films had been disappointing."